amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 - Excel sheets emailed back and forth
 - Phone tag with customers and carriers

-Their process for a single policy:
+Their process for single policy:
 1. Customer calls for quote (20 minutes)
-2. Agent fills out paper form (15 minutes)
+2. Agent fills paper form (15 minutes)
 3. Form sent to 5-10 carriers (2 hours)
 4. Wait for responses (2-3 days)
 5. Create comparison sheet (1 hour)